Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 - start with service version detection and default script with nmap: nmap -sV -sC
 	- Message signing enabled but not required means you can authenticate with this system via PsExec  ![[Pasted image 20230703124308.png]]
-- Perform bruteforce with Metasploit module
+- Perform bruteforce with Metasploit module to get username and password that we can use for psexec
 	- service postgresql start && msfconsole
 	- search smb_login
 		- The auxiliary modules are mainly used for information gathering